BritishKoalaTea/tdd-js/README.md

 Run: 'npm run test'

-There are 22 tests total.
-Right now, three pass, those are demonstration tests to show you how to do some test setup.
+There are 26 tests total, in 4 test suites.
+Right now, 3 tests pass, those are demonstration tests to show you how to do some test setup.

 To run just one test, use 'npm run test -t test/maths.test.js'

+To skip a test, put '.skip' after its describe ( 'describe.skip('some test') )

 Once you have a test working, figure out two ways to break it by changing the code (not the test)